cgbryan1/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 This should output a number - this is the version of Go that you're using!
 Congrats, your dev container is all set up and ready!

+???+ note

+    If you get an error message or don't see a number, double check that you've completed the dev container setup steps correctly.

 ## Writing + Running Your First Go Program